Lanyon Solutions: History

 Lanyon Solutions was formed from the combination of two companies, Active Network Business Solutions Group and Lanyon, by Vista Equity Partners in 2014.
 Two acquisitions added Passkey and GenieConnect in 2014.
 Nevertheless, the solutions and services offered by the individual companies date back decades.

 Lanyon

 Lanyon was founded in 1984 by Nick Lanyon in Irving, Texas as a provider of software focused on corporate transient travel.
-In 2009, Lanyon received $10 million in funding from Frontier Capital, Charlotte, NC-based private equity company to expand Lanyon's product, customer and sales support.
+In 2009, Lanyon received $10 million in funding from Frontier Capital, Charlotte, North Carolina–based private equity company to expand Lanyon's product, customer and sales support.

 The company was purchased by Vista Equity Partners in December 2012, signaling the exit of Frontier Capital's investment in the company.

 Passkey International

-Founded in 1996, Waltham, MA-based Passkey International provided hotel reservation technology to hotels and event planners.
+Founded in 1996, Waltham, Massachusetts–based Passkey International provided hotel reservation technology to hotels and event planners.

 In April 2014, Lanyon acquired Passkey, which complemented Lanyon's existing event solutions.
 This included Passkey's GroupMAX technology, which enabled hotels and destination marketing organizations to drive more revenue on group reservations while easing manual tasks associated with managing group room blocks.